isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-performance-data.md

 * On-prem

     Running concurrent publishing on on-prem results in severe performance degradation.
-This performance drop on is more severe if we are publishing more than four large maps simultaneously.
+This performance drop is more severe if publishers are publishing even more maps simultaneously.

     <img src="assets/onprem_bulk_publish.png" alt="projects tab" width=600>

 ## Additional Benefits

-Since we must gather dependencies to be sent to the serverless architecture for publishing, we run an AEM job on AEM instance for each publishing request.
-However, the new cloud architecture solely uses AEM jobs in place of AEM workflows as was the case in the old architecture.
+Some path of each publishing request must run on the AEM instance to fetch correct publishing content to be sent to the microservice.
+The new cloud architecture uses AEM jobs in place of AEM workflows as was the case in the old architecture.
 This change enables our users to individually configure cloud publishing queue settings without impacting other AEM jobs or workflow configurations.

 Details on how to configure the new publish microservice can be found here: [Configure Microservice](configure-microservices.md)